 The library has a number of journal titles which you can browse individually.
 We've highlighted some key titles from the collection, but there are many more.
 To search for a journal by title, please use the Online Journal Finder.

 The easiest way to search for books held in the library is to use the library catalogue.
 You can search by author, title or keyword.
 You can also use the library catalogue to place reservations on books.
-Most of the counselling books are located on Level 3 (top floor) at Falmer Library.
+Most of the counselling books are located on Level 2 (second floor) at Aldrich Library.